 You can apply the first once, you can apply it multiple times with the same settings via the repeat command at the top of the application.
-You can apply it multiple times but after the third or fourth time, the result will probably not change at all and you will then need to set different values before any repeat. https://youtu.be/Ba9ZK71tsCQ
+You can apply it multiple times but after the third or fourth time, the result will probably not change at all and you will then need to set different values before any repeat.
+Youtube video on subject

 You can fade it and blend it with a different blending mode using the layer menu and fade command.
 You can create all kinds of amazing designs by using this unassuming command.
-Set the blend to difference or linear burn or perhaps change the opacity of the effect to 50% etc https://youtu.be/SiFQ3abvyiI
+Set the blend to difference or linear burn or perhaps change the opacity of the effect to 50% etc Youtube video on subject

 OK, so you can tweak the effect in channels etc but what is the use for this powerful too, well you can use it to create an increased image contrast with edges in photos etc. Really brings out parts of the image.

 The filter is a destructive effect, you can also use the tool via the layer menu and new live filter layer and sharpen and the panel will then allow for use of blends as well as opacity between the image and the effect and also the settings and you can associate it with one layer.
 You can use the layers panel to delete the effect as well as double click the entry and change the settings.
 This is a non destructive effect.
 You can add multiple entries as well and combine it with other effects.

 You can record this to a macro and re-use the settings at a later time.
 You can also modify the parameters of the effect in the macro during playback.
 You can use all the parameters such as radius, factor and threshold but you can also set up the parameters to be only radius if that is the most useful setting for you.
 You can then playback the effect multiple times.
 Youtube video on subject